 But very few receive the support and care they need, due in part to lack of access to well-trained providers.

-The Florida Behavioral Health Impact Project is designed
+The Florida Behavioral Health IMPACT Project, a federally funded grant program is designed

 to help you connect with mental health